hkorer/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

   port: 12345   # NOTE: change to your Papertrail port
   protocol: tls
 ```
-type ESC and ":wq" to save changes and exit.
+Press ESC button and then type ":wq" to save changes and exit.

 * Start a new aggregate